 Get a lot of views and follows

 Are answered by thought leaders & influencers (people with lots of followers).
-If a thought leader answered it then it’s probably important
+If a thought leader answered it, then it’s probably important

-Share Psychology - Why Do People Share
+2. Use Share Psychology - Why Do People Share

 Creating shareable content is more than just finding the right topics.
 You need to use share psychology.
 Why do people share things?
+People share to:

-People share because they want to be first to show someone something new
+Be first to show someone something new

-People share because they emotionally connect with the message in the post
+Emotionally connect with the message in the post

-People share to feel like a part of something
+Feel like a part of something

-People share because they relate to your brand
+Relate to your brand

-People share to stay connected with others
+Stay connected with others

-People share to be helpful to others
+Be helpful to others

-Share Psychology - The Social Media Headline
+3. Use Share Psychology to Create Your Social Media Headline

-20th century marketing legend David Ogilvy said that 80 cents of every dollar should go to creating the headline because 80% of people will see the headline while only 20% will take a closer look.
+20th-century marketing legend David Ogilvy said that 80 cents of every dollar should go to creating the headline because 80% of people will see the headline while only 20% will take a closer look.